- >>Search All Programs

 - MBA Operations Management – University of Scranton– This program is designed to give mid-career business professionals the education that they need in operations management and business leadership from an operational perspective.
 This degree provides training for advanced career positions.

 - MBA Enterprise Resource Planning – University of Scranton– Although it is named differently, this degree is actually very similar to operations management.
 It provides advanced training in operations, leadership, resource planning and allocation, and related areas for professionals who need training for career advancement.
+University of Scranton is featured in the top of our America’s Best Online MBA degree rankings report for 2017.

 - MS Management, Operations Management – New England College– This program is similar to an MBA, but without the excessive business focus.
 The program does still provide relevant and necessary information for working professionals looking to advance their career in operation and supply chain management, however.
 The program also operates entirely online for convenience.